By Jason Good on September 17, 2015

 Using a mobile app to replace a paper-based form saves time, because you no longer have to deal with finding paper among other physical files.
 It also can save your business from making errors, because online forms can alert you to any discrepancies or missed fields.
 Likewise, you won’t have to haul paper to and from the job site, which is a seemingly minor inconvenience — but one that you won’t miss.

 Mobile can help your electrician or plumbing business in a number of other ways.
 For a deeper dive, download our eBook, “Why Mobile Apps Are a Must-Have for Electricians and Plumbers.”
 It offers budget-friendly strategies to get ahead and succeed, despite the challenges you face in a fast-changing, increasingly complex field.
-You can also browse our collection of Construction, Repair & Improvement mobile templates to find the mobile template-equivalent of your current paper form, or send us your paper form and GoCanvas will convert your first form to a mobile app for free.
+You can also browse our collection of Construction, Repair & Improvement mobile templates to find the mobile template-equivalent of your current paper form.

 What else will you learn in the eBook?